Last Updated on September 13, 2023 by Lawrence Berezin

 You can beat registration and Inspection parking tickets

 - Secondly, “Yikes, I didn’t realize my registration expired yesterday. ” Ca-ching!

 - “I didn’t receive my renewal registration sticker in the mail.
-I had no choice but to drive my car to work with the expired sticker…”Ca-ching!
+But I still drove my car.
+“Ca-ching!

 But here’s how to fix them.